jdrumgoole/quick-start-python-and-mongodb/ep001-SettingUpYourPyMongoEnvironment.md

 ## Installing the PyMongo Driver

 But this series is not about the MongoDB Shell, which uses Javascript as its coin of the realm, it’s about Python.

 So how would we connect to the database with Python?

-We need to install the MongoDB Python Driver, [PyMongo](https://docs.mongodb.com/ecosystem/drivers/).
+First we need to install the MongoDB Python Driver, [PyMongo](https://docs.mongodb.com/ecosystem/drivers/).
 In MongoDB parlance a driver is a language specific client library used to allow developers to interact with the server in the idioms of their own programming language.
-For Python that means the driver is installed using ```pip```.
-In node.js the driver is installed using ```npm``` and in Java you can use ```maven```.
+For Python that means the driver is installed using `pip`.
+In node.js the driver is installed using `npm` and in Java you can use `maven`.

 <pre>
 $ <b>pip3 install pymongo</b>